oliwang/oliwang.github.io/content/garden/Blog/BNW001 New Year, New Me, Newsletter and What I learned.md

 excerpt: My first newsletter on the first day of 2023!
 published: false
 scheduled-for: 2023-01-01
-stage: Editing
+stage: Done
 ---

-# Better Next Week 001 - New Year, New Me, Newsletter and What I learned
+# BNW001 New Year, New Me, Newsletter and What I learned

 Hello and welcome to the first edition of Better Next Week, your weekly dose of coding, productivity, and self-improvement inspiration.